 This section is substantively similar to its source.
 However, the reference to a non-custodial parent in subsection (a) reflects the holding that such an order is a placement not a custodial decision.
 Division of Youth and Family Services v.
-G.M., 198 N.J.
+G.M, 198 N.J.
 382 (2009), and subsection (b)(1) has been changed to clarify the options open to the court at the termination of a period of placement.

-9:26-35.
+The differing limitations in subsection (b) reflect the stricter limitations of 30:4C-12.

+9:27-34.
 Order of protection

-- a.
+a.
 The court may make an order of protection in assistance or as a condition of any other order made under this act.
 The order of protection may set forth reasonable conditions of behavior to be observed for a specified time by a person who is before the court and is a parent or guardian responsible for the child's care or the spouse of the parent or guardian, or both.
-An order may require the person: - (1) To stay away from the home, the other spouse or the child; - (2) To permit a parent to visit the child at stated periods; - (3) To abstain from offensive conduct against the child or against the other parent or against any person to whom custody of the child is awarded; - (4) To give proper attention to the care of the home; and - (5) To refrain from acts of commission or omission that tend to make the home not a proper place for the child. - b.
-The court may also award custody of the child, during the term of the order of protection to either parent or to an appropriate relative; however, nothing in this section shall be construed to give the court power to place or commit a child to the custody of an institution or agency.
+An order may require the person:

+(1) To stay away from the home, the other spouse or the child;

+(2) To permit a parent to visit the child at stated periods;

+(3) To abstain from offensive conduct against the child or against the other parent or against any person to whom custody of the child is awarded;

+(4) To give proper attention to the care of the home; and

+(5) To refrain from acts of commission or omission that tend to make the home not a proper place for the child.

+b.
+The court may also award temporary custody of the child, during the term of the order of protection to either parent or to an appropriate relative; however, nothing in this section shall be construed to give the court power to place or commit a child to the custody of an institution or agency.
 In making orders of protection, the court shall so act as to insure that in the care, protection, discipline and guardianship of the child, the child's religious faith shall be preserved and protected.